MrBrynT/MrBrynT.github.io/_pages/about.md

   image_circular: true # crops the image to make it circular
   more_info: >
     <p>QuitoLoma street</p>
-    <p>Quito, Calderón</p>
+    <p>Ecuador, Quito, Calderón</p>

 news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 I am student from EPN college, I am studying engineering in Computer Science since 2021.
 I graduated in IB high school.